-- Post-master’s Nursing Certificates (PMC)
+- Post-masters’s Nursing Certificates (PMC)

-What are the Pre-requisite for Nursing Schools?
+What are the Prerequisites for Nursing Schools?

-Most programmes require that you take entrance exams in general tests like the SAT or ACT exams that are designed specifically for nurses.
+Most programs require that you take entrance exams in general tests like the SAT or ACT exams that are designed specifically for nurses.
 The exams are meant to evaluate your competencies in areas like maths and reading.
 Some entrance exams you are likely to encounter include: